abdulhalimzhr/copayments/README.md

 ##### Coding Collective's Take Home test

-This app is built with Laravel 10 & Livewire 3.
+This app is built with Laravel 10, Livewire 3 & TailwindCSS + Flowbite.

 ### Prerequisites